 - Unseasoned white turkey meat without skin, fat, or bones,

 - Plain green beans and a scoop of plain canned pumpkin

-If you really want to have your pet join in at desser time check out our Pumpkin Pupper Treat which is a great Thanksgiving treat!
+If you really want to have your pet join in for at least dessert, check out our Pumpkin Pupper Treat.
+It’s a great, safe Thanksgiving treat for your pup!

 Wishing you and your family a wonderful Thanksgiving!